Laggies: Plot

 Feeling guilty, Megan tells the police she was the one driving the car.
-She still has alcohol on her breath from that morning, and is arrested.
+She still has alcohol on her breath from that morning and is arrested.
 When Craig arrives to free her, Megan reveals her engagement and that she bought alcohol for his daughter.

 Megan's father picks her up at the police station.
 He says he has confessed his cheating to her mother and they are trying to work things out.

-Misty shows up at Megan's door with her white dress she bought and a few other things she'd left in Patrick's car, and tries to convince Megan to go to the prom.
+Misty shows up at Megan's door with the white dress she bought and a few other things she had left in Patrick's car and tries to convince Megan to go to the prom.
 When Anthony comes to the door, they tell him Misty is a girl she was mentoring at the seminar.
 Once he goes back upstairs, Misty gives Megan a prom ticket, urging her to go for Annika's benefit.

-Megan continues to lie to her fiancé about where she was for the past week.
+Megan continues to lie to Anthony about where she was for the past week.
 At the airport, he takes a selfie of them, sending it to their high school friends.
 Megan, realizing their relationship is stifling her, breaks up with him, unfriends her high school friends, and goes to Annika's prom, where she tells Annika to be honest and pursue Junior, a friend with whom she is in love.

 Megan goes to Craig's house and leaves him a box of wine with a note that says, 'Can we try again?
 Check [Yes] or [No]".
 She knocks, then hides at the bottom of the steps.
 Craig answers the door, reads the note, sees Megan at the bottom of the steps, and closes the door.
 Not to be deterred, she knocks again, then picks up the house key hidden outside—but before she can unlock the door, Craig opens it again and lets her in.